SolaceServices/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the Solace Labs!
+## Hi there 👋 Welcome to the Solace Services Repo!

-Solace Labs offers a list of community supported, open source projects.
-You can use these projects to integrate with, and use, Solace PubSub+ products.
+Solace Services offer repositories for Solace services and training projects.

 **To get started:**